The Art Law Review: Art Disruption: Art and Technology in the Twenty-first Century

 How does Plantoid work?3 It is made up of metal sculptures as well as software embedded directly in a blockchain (generating a distributed autonomous organisation).
 More specifically, it is formed by a series of plant-like metal sculptures, characterised by individual distinctive DNA structures (e.g., rules about their shapes and relationships with donors), associated with a unique digital wallet accepting cryptocurrency from the public.
 Each plantoid thanks every donation received by moving itself and by playing sounds and lights, in a kind of machine dance.
 Upon receipt of a predetermined amount of money in a wallet related to a plantoid, a smart contract registered in the blockchain system automatically launches a competition to design a new plantoid, different but based on the same basic DNA.
 Among all of the projects received from (still human) designers, the donors (bees) select the winning project by sending micro sums to the preferred project.
 The winning designer then receives the sum in cryptocurrency through a smart contract and he or she can create a new plantoid.
 And so on.
 Thus, Plantoid is an autonomous system that could invade the planet with a potentially infinite number of plantoids.

-Finally, the blockchain has recently attracted the attention of the famous Ai Weiwei, who partnered with Irish–US artist Kevin Abosch to create blockchain-based work called Priceless.6 Priceless is made up of two standard ERC-20 tokens on the Ethereum blockchain with the name PRCLS and works as follows:
+Moreover, the blockchain has recently attracted the attention of the famous Ai Weiwei, who partnered with Irish–US artist Kevin Abosch to create blockchain-based work called Priceless.4 Priceless is made up of two standard ERC-20 tokens on the Ethereum blockchain with the name PRCLS and works as follows:

 ii AI and algorithmic creation

-Other examples of creation through or with the support of AI are three different projects: The Next Rembrandt, the works of the French art collective Obvious, and the collaborations between Ahmed Elgammal and AICAN.8
+Other examples of creation through or with the support of AI are two different projects: the works of the French art collective Obvious and the collaborations between Ahmed Elgammal and AICAN.6

-Moreover, in early 2019, the HG Contemporary Gallery in New York presented a series of paintings in an exhibition named 'Faceless Portraits Transcending Time',16 in which the exhibited works were presented as a collaboration between an AI (AICAN) and its creator, Dr Ahmed Elgammal, another professor of computer science turned artist.17
+Moreover, in early 2019, the HG Contemporary Gallery in New York presented a series of paintings in an exhibition named 'Faceless Portraits Transcending Time',12 in which the exhibited works were presented as a collaboration between an AI (AICAN) and its creator, Dr Ahmed Elgammal, another professor of computer science turned artist.13

 After the above pioneering works of Obvious and Dr Ahmed Elgammal, an entire artist movement has started, called 'Generative Art'.
 The opening page of their flagship website states: